Most people have problems figuring out the best

 something every day to your body) versus being

 able to relax and let go.
-When you try to force
+When you attempt to force

 relaxation, it just doesn’t work.
 The body just